#OfficeGoals: Effective Team Communication

 Making the Case

-Similarly, employees point to lack of communication — along with lack of recognition, concerns with leadership, and relationships with co-workers — among the reasons they leave their jobs.
+Similarly, employees blame lack of communication — along with insufficient recognition, concerns with leadership, disagreement with policies, and relationships with coworkers — among some of the reasons they leave their jobs.

 Did you know most of the reasons employees quit their jobs are within the control of the employer — whether having to do with workplace culture, environment, opportunities, or other factors?
 Here are three reasons effective communication is so crucial: